-In addition to the national standards since 2011 we have been required to work with tenants to produce agreed local service offers.
+In addition to the national standards we are required to work with tenants to produce agreed local service offers.
 These sit below the national standards and are tailored to the needs of the local area.
 The phrase ‘local’ is left to each provider to determine in partnership with its tenants.

 How have local service offers been developed?

-- We worked with tenants to produce our first set of local service offers before 1st April 2011.
-Since then they have been updated annually.
+- We worked with tenants and leaseholders.
+Since then they have been updated annually with tenants and leaseholders.